≡ Menu

-Inside Ivy will change the way you look at plants and the world forever!
-It may even change the way you look at yourself.
-The “Ivy” in question is a Philodendron or silver-leafed Arrow Head plant.
-We bought it in the mid 1970’s to hang from the ceiling next to the kitchen table in the small dining room of our two-story townhouse on McAllister Street in San Francisco.
-When the vines grew long enough to reach the floor, we found ourselves having to sweep them to the or risk stepping on them to sit at the back of the table.
-We considered this a small price to pay because the plant looked so beautiful between the two corner windows near the front door.
-But, when the vines began to pile up on the floor and it was hard not to step on them, we knew it was time to find Ivy a new home.
+The “Ivy” in question was a Philodendron or Silver-Leafed, Arrowhead plant.
+We bought it in the mid 1970’s to hang from the ceiling between the window and kitchen table.
+When the vines grew down to the floor, whoever sat next to them had to hold them aside.
+We considered this a small price to pay because the plant was so beautiful.
+When the vines began to pile up on the floor it became difficult not to damage them.
+At this point, we knew it was time to find Ivy a new home.

 Oh well, I thought, we’ll cross that bridge when we come to it.
 Right now there’s only one question left: will Ivy fit safely on the ledge at the top of the stairwell?
 Grabbing a tape measure, I hurried upstairs to see.
 Wow, talk about magic, the ledge was exactly the same width as the base of the plant pot, six inches!
 Clearly, the stairwell under the skylight was the perfect home for Ivy!